Ngyuqii/CSF-Day8/routedlocalweatherapi/README.md

-### Routed Weather API + Browser Storage IndexedDB with Dixie
+### Routed Weather API + Local Storage on Browser
 - Home page display a list of predetermined countires and cities.
 - A button brings user to a page to add their preferred country, city and optional image URL.
 Submitting the form adds city to the list on the home page.
-The values are saved in browser IndexedDB citiesdb city.
+The country and city input is saved in browser local storage.
 - Clicking on any city in the list directs the user to /weather/city and shows specified weather information for the city.
 Display:
 1. City
 2. Weather description >>>> "weather": [{"description": "broken clouds"}]